Do you get constant traffic in your Shopify store, yet your sales are still nowhere near your expectations?

 Research conducted by Bazaar Voice showed that 84% of millennial online shoppers get their purchases influenced by user-generated content.

 That’s why putting a shoppable Instagram feed on your website is a great way to feature user-generated content, and in turn, influence their buying decisions.
 You can also directly link these photos to your product pages.

 Some of the apps you can use for this purpose are Springbot, Foursixty, and SocialPhotos.

-Shopify Conversion Optimization: To optimize your product pages
+SEO Optimization Shopify Conversion: Optimize your product pages

 Make your product photos visually appealing.

 Your product image can make or break a sale.
 In fact, two out of three customers say that the presence of a high-quality product photo is important in their purchasing decision—even more important than the actual product details and reviews.

 So, here are some search engine optimization tips on how to get customers using your product images:

 - Use a simple background to put the focus on your product.
 Show your product from every angle so customers get the best idea of how it looks and feels.

 - Make your images zoomable, especially if your product has intricate details.